t-edson/MiConfig/README.md

 ## Associating variables to file and to controls

 The previous example only associate variables to a file, so they can be read or written in disk.
-The folw of infromation follows the next figure:
+The flow of information follows the next figure:

 ```
  +-----------+                  +-------------+